-Assets recorded at fair value on the unaudited condensed interim consolidated statements of financial position are classified using a fair value hierarchy that reflects the significance of the inputs used in making the measurements.
+Assets recorded at fair value on the amended and restated unaudited condensed interim consolidated statements of financial position are classified using a fair value hierarchy that reflects the significance of the inputs used in making the measurements.
 The fair value hierarchy has the following levels:

 Level 1 - valuation based on quoted prices (unadjusted) in active markets for identical assets and liabilities.
-In these unaudited condensed interim consolidated financial statements other investments (Canopy) and DSUs are included in this category.
+In these amended and restated unaudited condensed interim consolidated financial statements other investments (Canopy) and DSUs are included in this category.

 Level 2 - valuation techniques based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly.
-In these unaudited condensed interim consolidated financial statements, there are no financial instruments included in this category.
+In these amended and restated unaudited condensed interim consolidated financial statements, there are no financial instruments included in this category.

 Level 3 - valuation techniques using the inputs for the asset or liability that are not based on observable market data.
-In these unaudited condensed interim consolidated financial statements, other investments (Evergreen), biological assets, and derivative liabilities are included in this category.
+In these amended and restated unaudited condensed interim consolidated financial statements, other investments (Evergreen), biological assets, and derivative liabilities are included in this category.